twiecki/WhileMyMCMCGentlySamples/content/2013-02-02-setting-up-a-mac-for-python-development.md

 <!-- PELICAN_BEGIN_SUMMARY -->

+*Edit, August 2013: my current favorite way to set up a python installation on mac (and any other system) is to use the [anaconda](https://store.continuum.io/) package offered by Continuum Analytics.
+It's free, full-featured, and extremely easy to use.*

 {% img left /images/OSX10.8.png 'OSX 10.8 Logo' %} A few weeks ago,
 after years of using Linux exclusively for all my computing, I started a research fellowship in a new department